 Hank Ingram comes from a long line of entrepreneurs who for more than five generations have built businesses with the river at their core.
-Beginning in the mid-1800s, his great-great-great-grandfather Orrin Henry Ingram founded the Empire Lumber Company.
-Hank’s great-grandfather brought the family to Nashville where he founded the Ingram Barge Company in 1946.
+He is the latest in his family to bring a great idea to the river’s edge.

+Growing up on a small farm in Pennsylvania, Scott understood the value of hard work from a young age.
 At 15, Scott’s family moved to Florida to live and work on Escape Ranch, where he served as a ranch hand.
 It was there at the ranch where Scott and Hank Ingram first met.
 Connecting over their common interests, the two men became quick friends.

-Over the years, Scott and Hank each developed a fondness for whiskey, and they enjoyed bonding over a bottle whenever they got together.
-For Scott, the love of whiskey and spirits led him to pursue a career in the industry, eventually leading to his current role at O.H.
+Scott’s love of whiskey and spirits led him to pursue a career in the industry, eventually leading to his current role at O.H.
 Ingram.
 Scott is fascinated by the countless ways to make a whiskey uniquely modern.
 He believes that each bottle has a story to tell, and though hard work and long days are a given in the industry, Scott has never shied away from the challenge of making a great product.

 Scott is a graduate of Belmont University in Nashville, Tennessee.
 When he’s not working, he enjoys reading, traveling, listening to podcasts and is always in the mood to try new spirits.